 TEL: (973) 239-5700 | FAX: (973) 239-3400 | email@example.com PDF | VCARD

-Mr. Scrivo most recently served as Chief Counsel to Governor Chris Christie.
+Mr. Scrivo served as Chief Counsel to Governor Chris Christie from 2015 to 2017.
 As Chief Counsel, Mr. Scrivo was responsible for leading the Governor's legislative initiatives, supervising gubernatorial appointments, and overseeing New Jersey’s Executive Branch, including all state departments and authorities.

 In March 2017, Governor Chris Christie appointed Mr. Scrivo to serve as Chairman of the New Jersey Economic Development Authority, an independent state agency that provides financing and tax incentives to New Jersey businesses to retain and grow jobs and revitalize communities through redevelopment initiatives.

 Prior to joining the Governor’s Office, Mr. Scrivo spent more than 20 years in the private sector as a trial attorney.
 Mr. Scrivo was the Managing Partner of the Newark Office of an Am Law 200 firm and Co-Chair of that firm’s Commercial Litigation Practice.
 He has extensive experience in a diverse range of practice areas, including complex commercial and business litigation, labor and employment law, local government and redevelopment law, construction litigation, healthcare law, estates and trusts litigation, professional liability litigation, patent, copyright, trademark infringement and anti-trust litigation, toxic tort and product liability litigation, class actions, and securities litigation.
 He regularly appears before the state and federal trial and appellate courts and arbitration tribunals throughout New Jersey.
 He has argued before the New Jersey Supreme Court on several occasions.